yubarajkalathoki/AndroidCrud/README.md

-# android
+# AndroidCrud

-# Repository for all android related projects
+# Repository for all android crud application sample project